 The following guide will connect users to relevant library resources on nanoscience and nanotechnology: books/ebooks, online databases, and more.

 SCOPUS provides scholarly and peer-reviewed articles in the natural sciences and social sciences, as well as business and management.
-For access, click the building icon in the upper right corner and enter "university of texas at dallas" when prompted for organization or email.

 Millions of publications from full-text journal articles to authoritative books.
 Journals are guided by eminent editorial boards and articles are rigorously peer-reviewed.
 Books on ScienceDirect cover multiple subject collections across disciplines such as physical sciences and engineering, life sciences, health sciences, and social sciences and humanities.